QubesOS/qubes-doc/introduction/support.md

 ## Mailing lists ##

-This section covers each of our individual mailing lists, with details about the purpose of each list and how to use it.
+This section covers each of our individual [mailing lists][wiki-ml], with details about the purpose of each list and how to use it.

 ### qubes-announce ###